SteffTek/swf-dev-kit/README.md

 # WebBuilder
 The WebBuilder is our way to help every Minecraft-Server to get an awesome website, without knowing anything about HTML, JS or anything else!

+# Bug-Report
+Please use this Repo to submit Bugs for both, the framework it self and the dev-kit!